ubuntupunk/i3-settings/README.md

 ### Notes

 1. I salvaged an old Lenova SL500 running AntiX (Debian based) from a friend after my main machine was water-damaged.

-2.
-3. I setup an earlier version HackPi on Raspberry 3B+ during a level 9 storm in Cape Town.
+2. I setup an earlier version HackPi on Raspberry 3B+ during a level 9 storm in Cape Town.
 During a disaster, the only thing you may have, is a late model Raspberry Pi.
 Crucial to have a setup that will actually work on the Net.

+3. Mods to SL500: Upgrade Bios from 18 to 30, upgrade ram 1Gb > 4Gb, move sata drive to dvd drive bay using a TISHRIC caddy.
+Replace sata main drive with 100Gb ssd.